How to plan an off-road cycle route

 There are a few key numbers you’ll need to keep in mind when planning your route: distance, climbing and duration.

-Remember that 50 kilometres in Norfolk is not the same as 50 kilometres in Cornwall - both the amount of climbing and the gradients will have a big impact on both how long it takes and how tiring it is.
+Remember that 50km in Norfolk is not the same as 50km in Cornwall – both the amount of climbing and the gradients will have a big impact on both how long it takes and how tiring it will be.

 How will you navigate?